E-ISSN: 1309-6915

 Quick Search

-The influence of individual and organizational factors on the energy efficiency of office buildings: a consolidation [Megaron]
+The influence of individual and organizational factors on the energy efficiency of office buildings: A consolidation [Megaron]

 Megaron.
 2025; 20(1): 84-92 | DOI: 10.14744/megaron.2025.37539

-The influence of individual and organizational factors on the energy efficiency of office buildings: a consolidation
+The influence of individual and organizational factors on the energy efficiency of office buildings: A consolidation

 Johannes Weninger1, Sascha Hammes2

-2University of Innsbruck, Unit of Energy Efficient Building, Innsbruck, Austria
+2Department of Energy Efficient Building, University of Innsbruck, Innsbruck, Austria

-Keywords: energy efficiency, energy performance gap, building simulation, user modelling
+Keywords: Building simulation, energy efficiency, energy performance gap, user modelling

 Corresponding Author: Johannes Weninger, Austria